Public Transportation in Vienna - Tickets, Cards or Passes?

 It is recommended to buy and activate the card online prior to your Vienna trip.
 There are 2 ways to activate the card:

 Note: The activation procedure is online as well.
-So it is suggested to active before you land in Vienna to save you from the hassle of network and connectivity issues in a foreign land.
+So it is suggested to activate your card before you land in Vienna to save you from the hassle of network and connectivity issues in a foreign land.

 What does the Vienna Pass offer?